wix/Detox/docs/APIRef.DeviceObjectAPI.md

 });
 ```

 This is the most explicit and straightforward way of setting launch arguments.
-Refer to the [launch arguments guide](APIRef.LaunchArgs.md) for complete details.
+Refer to the [launch arguments guide](APIRef.LaunchArgs.md) for a complete overview on app launch arguments.

 ##### 8. `disableTouchIndicators`—Disable Touch Indicators (iOS Only)